Sunbury - West

 Sunbury West faces significant health challenges with common health conditions prevalent among its residents, particularly among older age cohorts.

-Approximately 53% (~6,123 people) of the total population have private health cover.
-Mental health issues and asthma are the most common medical conditions in the area, affecting 10.3 and 10.0% of residents respectively.
-Around 65.1% of residents report being completely clear of medical ailments compared to 65.7% across Greater Melbourne.
-The area has a higher proportion of seniors aged 65 and over, with 15.4% (1,765 people) falling into this age group.
-Health outcomes among seniors require more attention than the broader population due to presenting challenges.
+Approximately 53% (~6,128 people) of the total population have private health cover.
+The most common medical conditions in the area are mental health issues and asthma, affecting 10.3 and 10.0% of residents respectively.
+However, 65.1% of residents declare themselves completely clear of medical ailments, compared to 65.7% across Greater Melbourne.
+As of 2021, 15.4% of residents are aged 65 and over (1,767 people).
+Health outcomes among seniors require more attention than the broader population.

 Frequently Asked Questions - Health